ZHU-XU-xmu/cgMSI/README.md

   ```
 #### LIB
 We need the database of strains, which can be downloaded from NCBI.
 Also you can add your own genomes to the folder.
 First you need to make sure that
 genomes belonging to the same species are in one folder, different species are in different folders.
+The allele table  and specise alleles file were download from https://www.cgmlst.org/ncs .
+We download 7 specises' allele tables in ./library that can use directly.The target specise allele file you
+can download from the website and merge all loci into a fasta file.
 create a new library for a species:
 ```
 python cgMSI.py LIB -genomesDir genomeDIR -allelePath species_alleles.fasta -alleleTable speciesAlleleTable -species speciesName -t threadNumber